 Customers expect far more than they did a decade ago.
 Do they prefer to be contacted by text?
 How about social?
 Would they prefer a more self-service experience?
 Your goals are important, but they also need to align with customer expectations, and handling customer points of contact internally helps ensure a streamlined experience.
 For this reason, many businesses are opting to use CCaaS (contact center as a service) contact center software to bring contact in-house.

-CCaaS is a contact center software that’s hosted in the cloud and provides the benefits that you’d come to expect from an on-premise vendor.
-This model allows businesses to serve customers efficiently while lowering costs and reducing IT demands on-premise.
-This enables companies to focus on the customer experience instead of the technical aspects of having a center.
+Contact Center as a Service (CCaaS) is a contact center software that’s hosted in the cloud that allows businesses to serve customers efficiently while lowering costs and reducing IT demands on-premise.
+This enables companies to focus on the customer experience instead of the technical aspects of having a contact center.

 Gone are the days when system administrators were required to update, download, and maintain the software used by call centers.
 This required the business to have servers on-premise, which needed to be upgraded and replaced from time to time.